Who Is TJ Jackson?

-Born in 1978, T.J.
-Jackson formed a group with his brothers Tariano ("Taj") and Taryll called 3T.
+TJ Jackson formed a group with his brothers Tariano ("Taj") and Taryll called 3T.
 They released their first album in 1995 and had a hit with the song "Anything."
 Their next album came out in 2004.
 Jackson and his brothers performed together in 2011 at a tribute concert for their uncle, pop legend Michael Jackson in 2011.
-The following year, T.J.
-Jackson became a temporary guardian to Michael's children, Prince, Paris and Blanket.
+The following year, TJ Jackson became a temporary guardian to Michael's children, Prince, Paris and Blanket.

-The son of former Jackson 5 guitarist Tito Jackson and the nephew of pop legend Michael Jackson, T.J.
 Jackson was born Tito Joseph Jackson on July 16, 1978, and grew up in Los Angeles, California, with brothers Tariano (later known as Taj) and Taryll.
-Their mother, Delores, "made sure that we had a real childhood, with birthday parties, baseball, family outings, all that stuff," Taj Jackson told People magazine.
+Their mother, Delores, "made sure that we had a real childhood, with birthday parties, baseball, family outings, all that stuff," Taj told People magazine.

-A student at the Buckley School, T.J. juggled his musical career with his academics and baseball.
+A student at the Buckley School, Jackson juggled his musical career with his academics and baseball.
 He was one of the school's top players and would travel back to Los Angeles after performances abroad just for a game.
-Jackson also dated now famous reality star Kim Kardashian as a teenager, according to TMZ.com.
+Jackson also dated now famous reality star Kim Kardashian as a teenager.

-T.J.'s band, 3T, had some success with their first album, including the hit single "Anything," but they didn't release a new record for nearly a decade.
+Jackon's band, 3T, had some success with their first album, including the hit single "Anything," but they"didn't release a new record for nearly a decade.
 Released in 2004, Sex Appeal came and went without much notice.
-Jackson and his brothers later reunited to sing at an October 2011 concert that was held in Cardiff, Wales to honor their late uncle, Michael Jackson, who died in 2009.
+Jackson and his brothers later reunited to sing at an October 2011 concert that was held in Cardiff, Wales to honor their late uncle, Michael, who died in 2009.

 Jackson Family Drama

-In July 2012, T.J.
-Jackson found himself in the media spotlight.
-A Jackson family feud erupted over his uncle Michael's estate and the custody of Michael's three children, Paris Michael Katherine, Michael Joseph "Prince" Jr. and Prince Michael "Blanket" II.
-Following Michael Jackson's death, T.J.
-Jackson's grandmother, Katherine Jackson, became the legal guardian of the three children, but T.J. was granted temporary custody after his grandmother was erroneously reported missing by a relative (she was actually traveling in Arizona at the time).
-On July 25, 2012, a court suspended Katherine Jackson as the children's guardian for being away and out of communication with the children for 10 days.
+In July 2012, Jackson found himself in the media spotlight.
+A Jackson family feud erupted over his uncle Michael's estate and the custody of Michael's three children, Paris, Prince and Blanket (Bigi).
+Following Michael's death, Jackson's grandmother, Katherine Jackson, became the legal guardian of the three children, but Jackson was granted temporary custody after his grandmother was erroneously reported missing by a relative (she was actually traveling in Arizona at the time).
+On July 25, 2012, a court suspended Katherine as the children's guardian for being away and out of communication with the children for 10 days.

 Before Katherine's location could be confirmed, speculation quickly grew regarding her whereabouts, with Paris, Prince and Blanket becoming worried that they were possibly being prevented from communicating with their grandmother by other family members.
 Exacerbating the paranoia, Katherine Jackson's "disappearance" came shortly after a dispute between her and several members of the Jackson clan — including singer Janet Jackson — who raised questions about the validity of Michael Jackson's will, pointing fingers at the Jackson matriarch and calling for the executors of his estate to resign.

-Long before becoming their temporary guardian, T.J.
-Jackson was reportedly very involved in the lives of Paris, Prince and Blanket.
-"The children absolutely adore T.J., and he is one of the few voices of sanity in this whole situation," a source told the Chicago Sun-Times.
+Long before becoming their temporary guardian, Jackson was reportedly very involved in the lives of Paris, Prince and Blanket.
+"The children absolutely adore TJ, and he is one of the few voices of sanity in this whole situation," a source told the Chicago Sun-Times.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!